BTGPactual MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns saved bank connections and lists specific fields (connector_id, item_id, bank name, add_connection_url).
-It distinguishes itself from siblings like openfinance_list_accounts by focusing on connections.
+The description clearly states 'Returns the saved bank connections for this install' and lists specific fields (connector_id, item_id, etc.), making the purpose unambiguous.
+It distinguishes from sibling list tools by focusing on connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.